matchavez/matchavez.github.io/docs/typography.md

 # Typography

 > Typography is to check the output of the theme, not including plug-ins or non-standard enhancements.
 Those are checked in unit_testing.md.
+This admonition is improperly using a blockquote for its callout because it works without a plug-in.

 ---